What are my rights at a probation revocation hearing?

 (7) a written statement of the fact finder as to the evidence relied on and the reasons to revoke if the court has not stated its reasons on the record.

-Keep in mind, should you start reading Morrissey opinion, Morrissey’s court dealt with a parole revocation hearing, whereas Vicker’s court dealt with a probation revocation, but it adopted the entire scheme for the probation revocation hearings.
+Keep in mind, should you start reading Morrissey opinion, Morrissey court dealt with a parole revocation hearing, whereas Vicker’s court dealt with a probation revocation, but it adopted the same approach for the probation revocation hearings.

-When a defendant admits to a probation violation without waiving those rights, the probation violation is invalid and should be reversed.
+But, when a defendant admits to a probation violation without Vicker’s rights, the probation violation is invalid and should be reversed.

 AB 1950

 Also, under the newly passed AB 1950 law, probation is limited to 1 year for a misdemeanor and 2 years for a felony.
 This allows many defendants to avoid violation of probation.
-The new law applies retroactively and will allow you to terminate probation even when you did not comply with its terms.
+The new law applies retroactively and will terminate probation even when defendants did not comply with its terms.
 The only exception to this rule is when the crime specifically states how long the probation must last.
-For example, DUI statutes specifically say that that probation must be 3 years.
-In this example, AB 1950 cannot be used to shorten the lenght of probation.
+For example, DUI statutes specifically say that probation must be 3 years.
+In this example, AB 1950 cannot be used to shorten the length of probation.
 In most other cases, the court must terminate probation early.
 A defendant can also file a motion to terminate probation early under AB 1950 and have his probation terminated at a hearing.
 This applies even when there are outstanding obligations to the court.
-For example, if you have not completed your CalTrans but under AB 1950 probation must terminate, the court cannot extend probaiton or convert CalTrans into jailtime.
+For example, if you have not completed your CalTrans but under AB 1950 probation must terminate, the court cannot extend probation or convert CalTrans into jail time.
 This law is found in Penal Code section 1203.1.

-EXAMPLE: During a plea bargain, a defendant negotiated a probationary sentenced of 5 years for a felony offense that is not specifically proscribes a specific length of probation.
+EXAMPLE: During a plea bargain, a defendant negotiated a probationary sentence of 5 years for a felony offense that does not specifically proscribe a specific length of probation.
 This sentence is in violation of AB 1950.
-Under the law, the grant of probation is illegal and defendant must be resentenced to 2 years.
-However, because the sentence was negotiated with the prosecutor, the case has to go back to court for an opportunity to withdraw plea.
-The DA must agree to the reduction or to be allowed to withdraw from the plea bargain.
+Under the law, the grant of probation is illegal and the defendant must be resentenced to 2 years.
+Some judges think that when a probationary length was negotiated with the prosecutor, the remedy is for the prosecutor to withdraw the plea.
+Los Angles Criminal defense attorney and Los Angeles DUI attorneys think this is not a correct analysis of the law because, under AB 1950, the court loses jurisdiction to withdraw the plea.

-For the detailed discussion of your DUI case or a probation violation hearing, please contact Los Angeles DUI Attorneys directly at 323-464-6424.
+For a detailed discussion of your DUI case or a probation violation hearing, please contact Los Angeles DUI Attorneys directly at 323-464-6424.

 waste of timepoornot badgoodexcellent (5 rating, 1 votes)